 From the people that brought you The Game Thoroughbred Community Newspaper, we are pleased to be back bringing you all the stories and profiles that you loved in The Game.
 Thoroughbred Highlight will focus on all that is interesting and exciting in Thoroughbred Racing in Canada.

-Thoroughbred Highlight will be posted online and NEW print version coming soon!
+Thoroughbred Highlight will be posted online.

 Sign up for Email Notifications and we will let you know when there are new exciting posts or updates.